 Indonesia Mampu: a coalition for prosperity in Indonesia

 Indonesia’s poor population has reduced by more than four million over five years, but the gap between rich and poor has increased.
 An opportunity exists for the Government of Indonesia, the private sector and others to collaborate in accelerating poverty reduction.
-This requires the combination of disparate capabilities to accelerate Positive Impact.
+This requires the combination of a diverse range of capabilities to accelerate Positive Impact.

-The Indonesia Mampu program, developed by Palladium in partnership with TNP2K for the purpose of accelerating poverty reduction, is underpinned by the shared belief that the country’s complex socio-economic challenges can be effectively addressed by way of establishing a coalition with private sector, aid agencies, government and donor members to create meaningful and enduring impact.
+The Indonesia Mampu program, developed by Palladium in partnership with TNP2K for the purpose of accelerating poverty reduction, is underpinned by the shared belief that the country’s complex socio-economic challenges can be effectively addressed by establishing a coalition with the private sector, government and donors to create meaningful and enduring impact.
 This approach is Government of Indonesia endorsed, yet will be driven by the private sector.
 Indonesia Mampu will strive for best practice expertise, including better integration, communication and coordination.
 Ultimately, it seeks to enable more effective, far reaching strategic planning towards addressing development problems and reducing Indonesia’s poverty level.

 Tackling diabetes in Indonesia: the Cegah Risiko Tinggi intervention